philipp1993/powershell-scripts/Convert-EkahauAntennaJSONtoNSMA/README.md

 ## PARAMETERS
 ### -InputDirectory &lt;String&gt;
-Select the folder in which you extracted the Ekahau antennas.zip
+Select the folder in which you extracted the Ekahau antennas.zip.
+If not specified the script will try to get zip in the Ekahau folder and extract it.
 ```
-REQUIRED?                true
+REQUIRED?                false
 Position?
 1
 Default
 ```

 ### --OutputDirectory &lt;String&gt;
-Select an existing (empty) folder to which the converted files are written.
+Select a folder to which the converted files are written.
+If not specified a new subdirectory in InputDirectory will be created.
 ```
-REQUIRED?                true
+REQUIRED?                false
 Position?
 2
 Default                 1
 ```